What is Address Fraud and How to Detect It

 Identity thieves can change your address without your knowledge several different ways.
-The most common method scammers use to change your address is to go directly through the U.S. Postal Service, either online or in person.
-In order to change an address online, the USPS requires a valid credit or debit card as a form of identification.
+One method scammers may use to change your address is to go directly through the U.S. Postal Service, either online or in person.
+To change an address online, the USPS requires a valid credit or debit card and a valid email address.
+There is a $1.10 charge to change your address online.
 This may appear to be sufficient to deter unauthorized address changes.
 But if fraudsters have your card number or have already opened an account in your name, they may be able to circumvent this security check.
+There’s also a way to change an address in person at the post office, but it requires requesting a Mover’s Guide packet and having the proper information.

 If they’ve gained access to your passwords or security questions, identity thieves may be able to change your address through individual institutions like your bank, credit card, or insurance provider.